Designing a Culturally Inclusive Early Learning Center

 The center is a significant step forward in a years-long process to better prepare the community’s young learners, who are routinely underprepared for elementary school.
 It includes an innovative prototype classroom originated by SHP’s PK-12 Education Studio, which features a pair of classrooms with shared access to an atelier (a private workshop/studio) and convertible indoor/outdoor spaces that can serve multiple educational, curricular and pedagogical purposes.

-You can take an immersive virtual tour of the Mt.
-Healthy Early Childhood Center facility or read detailed case study, Grow Together, by clicking here.
+You can take an immersive virtual tour of the early learning facility or read the detailed case study, Grow Together, linked below.

 Recommended for You